Image of Melbourne

 In current difficult markets, Chief Executives must improve their own personal effectiveness and that of each member of their executive team.
 We provide well researched and designed methodologies for leadership and management which result in:

-The MBTI is therefore an extraordinarily useful tool for analysing and increasing a person's level of Emotional Intelligence, which is a determinant of their leadership and management abilities and styles.
+The Myers Briggs system is therefore an extraordinarily useful tool for analysing and increasing a person's level of Emotional Intelligence, which is a determinant of their leadership and management abilities and styles.
 Myers Briggs theory is used to improve the design and effectiveness of teams, to predict how an individual will respond to change, to suggest how individuals might develop their careers to satisfy their personal interests, and is useful in many other areas of organisation structure and operation, especially sales.

 The commercialisation of new intellectual property (which may include technology) can be a significant challenge for owners.
 We can help you manage your IP effectively and develop appropriate approaches and strategies for both local and overseas markets.
 Preparation of business and marketing plans, protection of your IP, external funding and resource planning are typical key activities.